Former England Rugby Star Tom Voyce Feared Dead After Car Swept into River Aln

 “Our officers continue to support his family, and we would ask that their privacy is respected.
 Extensive inquiries have been ongoing since concerns were raised for Tom, including deploying specialist teams to search for him.”

-A Rugby Legacy
+A Rugby Legend Mourned

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.